Causes of Urinary Incontinence in Dogs

 - Advanced age, which may lead to a weakening of the muscles that hold urine in the bladder

 If your dog has blood in the urine or is obviously in pain when voiding, you should have your pet examined by a veterinarian to see whether there is a bacterial infection of the bladder.
-Dogs with bladder infections will show signs of incontinence (frequent urination or urine leaking), but antibiotics will usually clear the infection and put an end to your dog’s urinary incontinence.
+Dogs with bladder infections will show signs of incontinence (frequent urination or urine leaking), but antibiotics, or medications like Proin will usually clear the infection and put an end to your dog’s urinary incontinence.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.